-- 1 small head of cabbage, cut into small wedges
+- 1 small head cabbage cut into small wedges

-- 16 ounce package seitan, chopped into bite sized pieces
+- 16 ounces seitan chopped into bite sized pieces

 - 1 tablespoon flour

-Place the cabbage and carrots in a large casserole dish.
-Drizzle a tablespoon of olive oil over the vegetables, sprinkle with a little salt and pepper and then toss gently.
+- Place the cabbage and carrots in a large casserole dish.
+Drizzle a tablespoon of oil over the vegetables, sprinkle with the rest of the salt and pepper and then toss gently.
 Bake uncovered for 25 – 30 minutes, stirring after about 15 minutes.

-While the vegetables are cooking, heat a teaspoon of olive oil in a large pan over medium high heat.
-Add the seitan and cook for about 10 minutes, stirring frequently, until the seitan is slightly brown and a little crispy around the edges.
-Remove from pan and set aside.
+- While the vegetables are cooking, heat the remaining olive oil in a large pan over medium high heat.
+Add the onion and cook for about 5 minutes, stirring frequently, until it begins to brown

 Other St. Patrick's Day Recipes you might enjoy include: